uhasker/getting-things-done-in-next-js/src/chapter1/01-hello-world.md

 ### Executing JavaScript from an HTML file

 Instead of executing JavaScript in the browser console directly, we can (and often will) execute it from an HTML file.
 HTML is short for *HyperText Markup Language* and is the standard markup language for documents that should be displayed in a browser.
-We will cover HTML in chapter 2 - for now we just want to get a quick glimpse into it.
+We will cover HTML in chapter 2 - for now we just want to get a quick glimpse at it.

 Create a new HTML file.
-We will call it *hello.html*, however you can name it anything you want.
+We will call it *hello.html*, however you can name it whatever you want.
 The filename should have an *html* extension though.

 > If you are on a Windows machine, you probably cannot create a file with an `html` extension directly.
 In that case simply create an empty `txt` file and change the extension to `html`.